Applying for a first credit card can be complicated, but getting your first card is important to help build up your credit history

 You may have never acquired debt in your life and still face trouble getting a credit card, so it’s important to be prepared as any application rejections could further limit your chances of getting a credit card.

 Our guide explains how to be prepared for getting your first credit card and the benefits of establishing a credit history.
+If you’d like to get to grips with the basics you can also read our guide on how credit cards work.

 Getting your first credit card